 If your site is already established, use these built-in tools to see the keywords your visitors already use:

-- Visit your Google Search Keywords and Other Search Keywords panels to see which keywords are already driving traffic to your site.
+- Visit your Search Keywords panel to see which keywords are already driving traffic to your site.

 - Visit Site Search Queries Analytics to see what visitors are searching for on your site.